 • Human and Environment Links Progressive Organization (HELP-O) is improving coordination and participatory decision-making for solid waste management planning in Galle that can move the city towards a circular economy model.
 To do this, HELP-O is coordinating with the Galle Municipal Council and other city stakeholders to fill in data gaps to better understand the waste management system and 3R/SWM practices, develop an Integrated Solid Waste Management Action Plan that will formalize the role of informal waste collectors in the value chain, and identify and pilot supporting programs.

-• The Island Climate Initiative (ICI) is supporting local and national companies to reduce their single-use plastic footprint through a series of challenges where innovators can propose solutions to specific challenges that companies are facing in reducing or eliminating plastic from their operations.
+• From 2022 to 2024, The Island Climate Initiative (ICI) supported local and national companies to reduce their single-use plastic footprint through a series of challenges where innovators can propose solutions to specific challenges facing companies in reducing or eliminating plastic from their operations.

-• Janathakshan is working closely with local and national government authorities to design and launch three plastic recovery centers in the Kaduwela Municipal Council, Colombo.
-The facilities will enable plastics to be purchased from informal waste collectors at fair market value to be sorted, cleaned, bailed, or crushed for sale to commercial recyclers who will sign offtake agreements with the centers.
-The centers will help to meet market demands for cleaned, recyclable plastics and provide a more reliable income stream for informal waste collectors.
+• From 2022 to 2024, Janathakshan worked closely with local and national government authorities to design and launch three plastic recovery centers in the Kaduwela Municipal Council, Colombo.
+The facilities are enabling plastics to be purchased from informal waste collectors at fair market value to be sorted, cleaned, bailed, or crushed for sale to commercial recyclers that have offtake agreements with the centers.
+The centers are now helping to meet market demands for cleaned, recyclable plastics and provide a more reliable income stream for informal waste collectors.

 • Over 2021-2023, Public Interest Law Foundation (PILF) carried out a comprehensive review and assessment of the existing legal and regulatory frameworks on plastic use and waste management in Sri Lanka under the USAID Municipal Waste Recycling Program.
 With those findings, PILF identified three focus areas in consultation with the Ministry of Environment, Central Environmental Authority, and other stakeholders, and is developing proposals to strengthen local management authority of plastic waste; draft regulations for extended producer responsibility on prioritized plastics; and develop guidelines for the management of non-hazardous/non-infectious hospital plastic and polythene waste.